SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 		:param waitTime: the max time to wait in seconds for the first match
 		:return: a :py:class:`Match` object that contains the best match or None if no image was found at all

-		Use ``match.getIndex()`` to identify the best image from the image-list (index zero-based).

 	.. py:method:: findAny(PS...)

 		:param PS...: one or more image filenames and/or patterns as a variable parameterlist
 		:return: a list of matches for the images found

-		Use ``match.getIndex()`` to identify the corresponding image from the images (index left to right, zero-based).
-		    See example above about how to access the returned list.

-.. versionadded:: X2.0.5

 	.. py:method:: waitAny(waitTime, PS...)

 		:param PS...: one or more image filenames and/or patterns as a variable parameterlist
 		:param waitTime: the max time to wait in seconds for the first match
 		:return: a list of matches for the images found

-		Use ``match.getIndex()`` to identify the corresponding image from the list of images (index left to right, zero-based).
-		    See example above about how to access the returned list.

 	.. py:method:: findAnyList(ListPS)

 		:param ListPS: a Tuple/List containing one or more image filenames and/or patterns
 		:return: a list of matches for the images found

-		Use ``match.getIndex()`` to identify the best image from the image-list (index zero-based).
-		    See example above about how to access the returned list.

-.. versionadded:: X2.0.5

 	.. py:method:: waitAnyList(waitTime, ListPS)

 		:param ListPS: a Tuple/List containing one or more image filenames and/or patterns
 		:param waitTime: the max time to wait in seconds for the first match
 		:return: a list of matches for the images found

-		Use ``match.getIndex()`` to identify the best image from the image-list (index zero-based).
-		    See example above about how to access the returned list.

 .. _ObservingVisualEventsinaRegion: